Cokin Filters System

 Cokin Filter Guide: It’s a Different World Altogether

 Traditionally, camera lens filters have been screw-on type filters.
-The filters are screwed on the top of the lens, and it is ready to use, with the ability for adding more filters on top of the previous one.
+The filters are screwed on the top of the lens, and it is ready to use, with the ability to add more filters on top of the previous one.

-While this is a convenient method because we use so many different lenses, we often require a completely new set of filters for different lenses, and it comes out cheaper in the long run.
+While this is a convenient method because we use so many different lenses, we often require an entirely new set of filters for different lenses, and it comes out cheaper in the long run.

 To avoid this issue, the filter manufacturers are developing square filters, which can be added via adaptor and filter holders easily.

 One of the popular systems is the Cokin System, which involves filter holder series and filters based on the widest focal length you intend to use.
 Therefore, the first step toward using the Cokin system is to identify the camera body or bodies you will be using, and the widest focal length you would be using.

 Cokin Filter System Series – Guide

 After that, Cokin has four series.
 These can be deduced from the image below:

 “Some of the links on this page are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 Thank you for your support!
 For more information, visit my disclosure page.”

 Now the series has been decided; it is about the selection of the filter holder.
 It is based upon the maximum number of filters you wish to stack-up together, the versatility you require, and the filter size of your lenses.